sysfce2/AviSynth_masktools/README.md

     When using autoscale mode, scaleb and scalef keywords are meaningless, because there is nothing to scale.

     How it works:
-    - This option scales (x,y,z,a) 8-32 bit input to a common bit depth value, which bit depth is 8 by default and can be set to 10, 12, 14 and 16 bits by the 'i10'..'i16' keywords For example: scale_inputs="all" converts any inputs to 8 bit range.
+    - This option scales (x,y,z,a) 8-32 bit inputs to a common bit depth value, which bit depth is 8 by default and can be set to 10, 12, 14 and 16 bits by the 'i10'..'i16' keywords For example: scale_inputs="all" converts any inputs to 8 bit range.
 No truncation occurs however (no precision loss), because even a 16 bit data is converted to 8 bit in floating point precision, using division by 256.0 (2^16/2^8).
       So the conversion is _not_ a simple shift-right-8 in the integer domain, which would lose precision.
-    - Calculates expression (lut, lut_xy, lut_xyz, lut_xyza)
+    - Calculates expression
-    - Scales the result back to the original video bit depth.
+    - Scales the result back to the output video bit depth.
       Clamping (clipping to valid range) and converting to integer occurs here.

     The predefined constants such as 'range_max', etc. will behave according to the internal working bit depth

     Warning#1
-    This feature was created for easy porting earlier 8-bit-video-only lut expressions.
+    This feature was created for easy porting earlier 8-bit-video-only expressions.
     You have to understand how it works internally.

-    Let's see a 16bit input in "all" and "allf" mode (scale_tobits is default 8)
+    Let's see a 16bit input in "all" and "allf" mode (target is the default 8 bits)

-    Limited range 16->8 bits conversion has a factor of 1/256.0 (would be shift right 8 in integer domain, but it would lose presision)
+    Limited range 16->8 bits conversion has a factor of 1/256.0 (Instead of shift right 8 in integer domain, float-division is used or else it would lose presision)
     Full range 16->8 bits conversion has a factor of 255.0/65535

     Using bit shifts (really it's division and multiplication by 2^8=256.0):